OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 2. **Chart Widgets**:
    - Offers graphical representation of data.
    - Supports Plotly charts and can be configured to display different types of charts.
-(More types are coming soon.)
+Support for more charting frameworks will be coming soon.
    - [Learn more about Chart Widgets](Widgets/chart.md)

 <img className="pro-border-gradient" width="600" alt="chart" src="https://openbb-assets.s3.us-east-1.amazonaws.com/docs/pro/plotly-chart.png" />